-Lastly, there were expenditures in Capital Outlay funds of \$23.7 million to continue the modernization of the Valencia campus and the expansion of the Canyon Country campus.
-Completion of Canyon Country campus capital projects such as the Science and Lecture building, Central Plant, and Student Services Learning Resources building are scheduled to be complete 2021-2022.
-The District is always looking for ways to save the taxpayers money with its GO Bond funds, over the past eight years the district has gone through 4 different refundings of GO Bonds saving local taxpayers over \$50 million.
+In addition to operational expenditures, there were expenditures in Capital Outlay funds of \$28.6 million to continue the modernization of the Valencia and Canyon Country campuses.
+In fiscal year 2022-2023, the District completed the Science and Lecture building, Central Plant, and Student Services Learning Resources building at the Canyon Country campus.
+The District is always looking for ways to save the taxpayers money with its GO Bond funds, over the past nine years the district has successfully completed four separate refundings of GO Bonds which have saved local taxpayers over \$50 million.